pillarsacademy/pillarsacademy.github.io/give/sponsorship.md

 ###<center>(10 Recurring Monthly Installments of $300)
 <center>*Your Name or Business/Company Logo will be displayed on:*
 Academy Website- 10 Months
-Monthly Newsletter*- 10 months
+Monthly Video Newsletter*- 10 months
 Pillars' Compassion Bulletin Board in OCIF Masjid
 2016 Annual Banquet Program & Display Materials</center>

 ###<center>$1000 Sponsorship
 <center>*Your Name or Business/Company Logo will be displayed on:*
 Academy Website- 3 Months
-Monthly Newsletter*- 3 months
+Monthly Video Newsletter*- 3 months
 Pillars’ Compassion Bulletin Board in OCIF Masjid</center>

 ###<center>$700 Sponsorship
 <center>*Your Name or Business/Company Logo will be displayed on:*
 Academy Website- 2 Months
-Monthly Newsletter*- 2 months
+Monthly Video Newsletter*- 2 months
 Pillars’ Compassion Bulletin Board in OCIF Masjid</center>

 ###<center>$500 Sponsorship